shsharpe/ibm-cloud-centos/README.md

 # Plesk IBM Cloud Terraform Template
 This repository containes the Terraform template used to deploly Plesk to IBM Cloud.
-This OS of the image this template uses is CentOS 8.
+This image used by this template contains CentOS 8 with Plesk pre-installed.

 # Variables in variables.tf